alem-platform/sprint-sql/story03/group-guru/README.md

 | ------------- |
 | `group-guru.sql` |

-Use the `GROUP BY` clause to group data.

 ## Instructions:

 Using the `employees` table, write a query to find the total salary expenditure per department.
 Retrieve `department_id` and the sum of salaries as `total_salary`, ordered by `department_id`.